 This report is due 60 days following completion of the award.

 Interim Scientific Progress Report

-For multi-year grants, this report is due on May 15 of each year, except the last year of the award.
+If the Grant is for a period exceeding of one year, the Principal Investigator must submit an Interim Scientific Progress Report detailing progress made towards the specific aims of the Grant.
+This annual report shall be signed by the Principal Investigator and must be submitted by 45 days before the end of each Grant year.
+(For a start date of July 1, the Grant year is July 1 to June 30, and the Interim Scientific Progress Report must be submitted by May 15 each year.).
 If you were awarded an ADR award and it has been designated a drug discovery project, then you will be expected to provide a scientific progress report at six month intervals, addressing the go/no-go decision points and other benchmarks outlined in your project’s specific aims.

 Final Scientific Progress Report